 These USPS facilities also renewed their efforts at making safety a much larger priority in the day to day work environment with PowerLift at its core.
 Safety awareness continues to be a daily factor and is supported by weekly Safety Talk presentations, observation of employee practices, and the immediate training of new employees in the PowerLift techniques.

 The results of this case study varied from 100% reduction in injuries to 17% reduction.
 The most telling statistic is that all 14 branches saw an average of 69% reduction in strain/sprain injuries.
 But what about the facility that only saw a 17% reduction?
 Notwithstanding the fact that this particular facility was aiming for a decrease of only 3-4% in lifting injuries, this seems too low to us when compared to the other 13 facilities.
 It has become more and more apparent over the years that with any type of organization you get back what you put in, in terms of good reductions in injuries.
 Low achievers in our experience are those who show a safety video once a year and expect positive results with little to no effort.
 Back injury prevention training is an integral aspect in the effort to create and maintain a safe and healthy work environment and that is why PowerLift and KMI Learning have teamed up to bring you the New Online Train the Trainer Course.
 The new Online Train the Trainer Course allows your employees to become certified PowerLift trainers remotely and begin your path to a work environment based on injury prevention.
-To learn more, visit our website by clicking the button below.
+To learn more, visit the PowerLift website.